hammcin/CarND-LaneLines-P1/writeup.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement may be to use the median line as a prediction instead of the average.
+The RANSAC algorithm would also be an effective approach to filter out the influence of outliers.

-Another potential improvement could be to ...
+Another potential improvement could be to average the predicted lines from consecutive frames of video using a higher weight for more current video frames in time and lower weights for older video frames.